 - With a clean towel or rag, clean the location where the cooling node was installed

-7) Apply heatsink compound / thermal paste to new node
+Step 7: Apply heatsink compound / thermal paste to the new cooling node

 - Apply a liberal amount of thermal paste to your finger (heatsink compound is not toxic, but is quite messy.
 We recommend you use gloves for this reason)